Course overview

 Career outcomes

-As a Bachelor of Commerce/ Bachelor of Arts graduate, you’ll be ready for a variety of career opportunities including:
+Graduate from the #1 Victorian university for graduate employment and confidently start your career.
+As a Bachelor of Commerce/ Bachelor of Arts graduate, you will be ready for a variety of career opportunities including:

 - careers counsellor